johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 :ref:`About Vim <about-vim>` side-note at the end; you might find it interesting enough to explore this topic further.

-The following table summarises all the movement keys you can use in *Normal Mode*:
+The following table summarises the standard movement keys available in *Normal Mode*:

 .. raw:: html